 No animals have received so much attention, been so extremely admired or so greatly persecuted, by man as have the birds.
-This dubious distinction has found its most impressive recognition in North America during the past two centuries.
-Two species that populated the continent and its coastal waters in millions have been exterpated by the purposefal actions of men.
+This dubious distinction has found its most impressive manifestation in North America during the past two centuries.
+Two species that populated the continent and its coastal waters in millions have been extirpated by the purposeful actions of men.
 The Passenger Pigeon whose migrating flocks like storm clouds darkened the mid-western skies was shot into oblivion for pig food, for fertilizer, and for the sport of killing.
-The Great Auk, the flightless, penguin-like bird of the northern hemisphere, whose teeming hoaros, to the add amazment of the first explorers of America's northeastern shores, occupied every nitch and ledge on the rocky coasts of Labrador and Greenland, were bludgeoned into extinction by ship crews.
-With the less well known Labrador Duck their battered bodies were packed into hogsheads for the honor of later rendering into cookingsoil.
+The Great Auk, the flightless, penguin-like bird of the northern hemisphere, whose teeming hoards, to the amazement of the first explorers of America's northeastern shores, occupied every nitch and ledge on the rocky coasts of Labrador and Greenland, were bludgeoned into extinction by ship crews.
+With the less well known Labrador.
+Duck their battered bodies were packed into hogsheads for the honor of later rendering into cooking oil.

-.
-Conservation - Environife
+Conservation -Environme

 American and Snowy Egrets were brought near to extinction in the United States early in this century by plume hunters.
-From this fate they were saved in the nick of time by Congressional action, responding to aroused public feeling, that declaired illegal the importation and interstate traffic in plumes.
+From this fate they were saved in the nick of time by Congressional action, responding to aroused public feeling, that declared illegal the importation and interstate traffic in plumes.
 At the time this legislation was passed Egrets were maintaining a precarious existence in southern Florida.
 Plumage hunters sought out the last remnants of these embattled species where they had retreated to the remotest mangrove islands and saw grass marshes of the Everglade wilderness.
-So valuable were the feathers on the milliner's market that these men risked any danger, any hardship, in the trackless mosquite infested swamps in their rapaceous, and remorseless pursuit of the Egrets.
-The plumes, which develop only during the breeding season, were plucked from birds shot off their nests; their bodies left to rot where they fell. soon neglect The young, unshaded and unfed,/perished from heaf and hun soon hunger in the steamy mangrove jungle, and whole rookeries became a stinking carnage.
+So valuable were the feathers on the milliner's market that these men risked any danger, any hardship, in the trackless mosquito infested swamp in their rapacious, remorseless pursuit of the Egrets.
+The plumes, which develop only during the breeding season, were plucked from birds shot off their nests; their bodies left to rot where they fell.
+The young, unshaded and unfed, soon perished from neglect in the steamy mangrove jungle, and whole rookeries became a carnage.
 The horror of these deeds, though they never aroused the slightest doubts or compassion among their perpetrators, eventually became known to people with more refined sensibilities.
 The ensuing disgusted outcry at the cruelty, the waste, the pointless destruction committed for the gratification of greed and feminine vanity brought the slaughter to an end.
 Under the protection of laws which rendered the unconscionable exploitation unprofitable, and with broader protection against disturbance of these and many other birds afforded by sanctuaries and public parks, the Egrets have regained much of their former abundance.
-At last the aesthetic conscience of man prevailed over his acquisitive instincts permitting him to appreciate the greater beauty of the living bird than the plumein the lady's hat.
+At last the aesthetic conscience of man prevailed over his acquisitive instincts permitting him to appreciate the greater beauty of the living bird than the plume in the lady's hat.

 The fate of the Carolina Parakeet was the result of many causes not all understood, but which include shooting for its feathers in addition to destruction of the bird's habitat.
-As with the Ivory-billed Woodpecker, a bird also adapted to an ecological environment of narrow limits, the Parakeet may neither have been able to survive in the dwindling habitat to which it had specialized, nor to adjust to a new environment.
+As with the Ivory-billed Woodpecker, a bird also adapted to an environment of narrow ecological limits, the

+Parakeet may neither have been able to survive in the dwindling habitat to which it had specialized, nor to adjust to a new environment.